Gumiho: Fox Spirit Records in the Joseon Period

-Fox spirits appearing in Jeon Woo-chi Story.
+Fox spirits appearing in The Jeon Woo-chi Story

 The Jeon Woo-chi Story, a Joseon Dynasty novel.

-The most well-known version of the Jeon Woo-chi Story, which originated in the 17th century, is the 47-volume Gyeongpan (Capital Edition) published in 1847.
+The Jeon Woo-chi Story is a tale based on a strange real-life figure from Joseon (formerly Korea) .The most well-known version of the Jeon Woo-chi Story, which originated in the 17th century, is the 47-volume Gyeongpan (Capital Edition) published in 1847.
 In this version, the Fox Spirit figures more prominently than in others.

 In the opening of the novel Jeon Woo-chi-jeon, two fox spirits make their appearance.
 The first fox spirit, having transformed into a woman, approaches Woo-chi but is ultimately deceived; Woo-chi manages to steal her fox marble.
 The second fox spirit is a golden kumiho(or Baeg-yeowoo)—also takes the form of a woman to approach Woo-chi.
-This kumiho engages in a trickster’s battle of deception and cunning with Woo-chi, but ultimately loses one of her heavenly books (cheonseo) to him before going somewhere.
+This kumiho engages in a trickster's battle of deception and cunning with Woo-chi, but ultimately loses one of her heavenly books (cheonseo) to him before going somewhere.

 Jeon Woo-chi, a scholar, was studying under a renowned teacher named Yun-gong.
 One day, on his way to visit his teacher, Jeon Woo-chi passed through a bamboo forest and saw a beautiful woman weeping.
 At first, he ignored her, but on his way back, he found her still crying and approached her.
 The woman claimed that her stepmother had falsely accused her, and her father now wanted to kill her.
-She said she was considering suicide but couldn’t bring herself to do it.
+She said she was considering suicide but couldn't bring herself to do it.

 Moved by her story, Jeon Woo-chi comforted her and encouraged her not to give up on life.
 As they talked, an emotional connection formed between them.

 The next day, Jeon Woo-chi visited his teacher and told him what had happened.
 Yun-gong warned him that the woman was not human, but a fox spirit trying to deceive him.
 He instructed Jeon Woo-chi to go back and retrieve the fox marble from her mouth.

 When Jeon Woo-chi returned, the woman initially refused but eventually allowed him to take the marble.
 He swallowed it, and the woman ran away in tears.
-Later, he confessed everything to his teacher, who told him that he had already been tainted by the fox’s influence.
+Later, he confessed everything to his teacher, who told him that he had already been tainted by the fox's influence.
 Because of that, it would now be harder for him to fully grasp the truths of the world.